rzzzwilson/Random-Stuff/PythonExercises/data_structures/single_linked_list/README.rst

 special value that cannot be a reference to another element.
 In python we use the *None* value.
 When drawing this special reference on a whiteboard or in a picture we often just draw a large 'X' as shown above.
-Sometimes we might only draw one line of the 'X' or even use the electrical 'earth' symbol:
+Sometimes you might see only one line of the 'X' or even he electrical 'earth' symbol:

 .. image:: end_of_list.png